tigerbeetle/tigerbeetle/docs/DESIGN.md

 { create_transfer event struct }, { create_transfer event struct } etc.
 ```

-* All event structures are simply appended one after the other in the `DATA`.
+* All event structures are appended one after the other in the `DATA`.

 The `DATA` in **the response** to a `create_transfer` command looks like this: